Kelowna Rockets Training Camp Update Ahead of Preseason Opener

 Starting with Comrie, Hamilton called him a “real pleasant surprise” after trading down from fifth overall in this year’s bantam draft to acquire his rights from Brandon before successfully recruiting Comrie to the WHL from the NCAA.

 Foote raved about the 19-year-old defender who has been twice passed over in the NHL draft despite possessing the skill-set and playing style of a poor man’s Duncan Keith in the way he calmly processes the game and moves the puck with poise.
-Nobody was touching that comparison, but Comrie developed in the footsteps of a more recent Chicago second-rounder, Ian Mitchell, with AJHL Spruce Grove before heading off to the University of Denver.
+Nobody was touching that comparison, but Comrie developed in the footsteps of a more recent Chicago second-rounder, Ian Mitchell, with AJHL Spruce Grove before being reunited at the University of Denver last season.

 I had a really good feeling about him.
-He’s what I thought he would be, but I think he’s even better.— Adam Foote on Sean Comrie
+He’s what I thought he would be, but I think he’s even better.— Foote on Comrie

 “This guy is very calm and calm is fast for me, especially for a defender,” Foote elaborated.
 “I like his demeanour, and I think the year he had with the (University of Denver), being around older players, that maturity level and experience, I think will help our locker room.
 I’ve been very happy with him.”